jww2442/jww2442/README.md

 -Hi, I’m @jww2442

--My real name is Jordan White
+-My name is Jordan White
 -I’m interested in Artifical Intelligence.

--I’m currently majoring in Computer Science at the University of Tulsa.
+-I’m majoring in Computer Science at the University of Tulsa.
 -How to reach me: jordanwhite@utulsa.edu